hkamran80/articles/markdown/articles/securing-your-digital-life.md

 No matter what password manager you use, the first step is to add all your existing passwords to it.
 Whenever you create a new account, generate a strong password using the tool.
-I recommend at least 20 characters using a mix of numbers, uppercase and lowercase letters, and symbols (4+).
+I recommend at least 20 characters using a mix of numbers, uppercase and lowercase letters, and four or more symbols.
 Go through and change all your passwords to strengthen them.

 ### Breach Alerts